joecorcoran/grassroots-licc/content/about.md

     * reverse the privatisation of railways, the energy sector and public services;
     * provide protection at work and strong collective bargaining to end workplace injustices;
     * provide decent homes for all, from both public and private sector sources.

+In addition to our five candidates, we support the re-election of current secretary Lorraine Hardy to the LICC.